slobo/zavolaj/README.markdown

     sub input_box() returns Str is encoded('utf8') is native('libgui') { * }

+## Opaque Pointers
+Sometimes you need to get a pointer (for example, a library handle) back from a C library.
+You don't care about what it points to - you just need to keep hold of it.
+The OpaquePointer type provides for this.

+    sub Foo_init() returns OpaquePointer is native("libfoo") { * }
+    sub Foo_free(OpaquePointer) is native("libfoo") { * }

+This works out OK, but you may fancy working with a type named something better than OpaquePointer.
+It turns out that any class with the representation "CPointer" can serve this role.
+This means you can expose libraries that work on handles by writing a class like this:

+    class FooHandle is repr('CPointer') {
+        # Here are the actual Zavolaj functions.
+        sub Foo_init() returns FooPointer is native("libfoo") { * }
+        sub Foo_free(FooPointer) is native("libfoo") { * }

+        # Here are the methods we use to expose it to the outside world.
+        method new() { Foo_init() }
+        method free() { Foo_free(self) }
+    }

+Note that the CPointer representation can do nothing more than hold a C pointer.
+This means that your class cannot have extra attributes.
+However, for simple libraries this may be a neat way to expose an object oriented interface to it.

+Of course, you can always have an empty class:

+    class DoorHandle is repr('CPointer') { }

+And just use the class as you would use OpaquePointer, but with potential for better type safety and more readable code.

 ## Running the Examples

 The examples directory contains various examples of how to use Zavolaj.